If you don’t use responsive design yet, it’s time you catch up or be left behind.

 Websites that are responsive tend to load faster on all devices.
-This appeals to the ever-shrinking attention span of mobile and tablet users, and leads to a better user experience.
+This appeals to the ever-shrinking attention span of mobile and tablet users and leads to better user experience.

 Responsive web design is here to eliminate the things we dread most, shrunken websites and side-scrolling!